24900269/EX-NO-2-/README.md

 ## RESULT:

-Thus the implementation of Playfair Substitution technique is executed successfully.
+Thus the implementation of Playfair Substitution technique has been executed successfully.